glenl/gearbox-docs/docs/index.rst

      <https://www.tec-science.com/category/mechanical-power-transmission/involute-gear/>`_

-Changes in V1.3
+Changes in V2.0
 ---------------

- * Uses Blender 4.1.1 Release candidate
+ * Uses Blender 4.3 release candidate.

  * Added straight bevel gears.

  * Added a gear rack node.

+ * Added a beveled shaft

- * Reworked the cog mesh, resulting in fewer vertices.
+ * Reworked the cog mesh to allow better smoothing.

+ * The clearance value was moved to an internal constant value.

  * The pressure angle is constrained to a reasonable range.
 This was necessary because too large an angle can result in a base diameter